hellerve/talks/enthusiasticon-2019/notes.md

 back, or at least accomodate users with a different set of ideas?
 And at this point I want to bring up the only technical thing in this talk: Git.

 Git is the ultimate leaky abstraction.
+I mean that in a very positive way, and I’ll explain how by example.

 What I mean by that is that in Git you have both control over what they call the porcelain, which is all the high-level functionality that Git exposes, and